Kumararaja2002/Image-Prediction-Model/README.md

 To run the app locally, you can:
 1. **Train the model yourself** using the architecture in `predict.py`.
-2. Or, **use the Hugging Face Space** linked above to run the app online.
+2. Or, **use the Hugging Face Space** linked above to run the app online and get the modelfile from the Huggingface files option.

 Once you have the model, place it in the following path: